digital-fabric/h1p/README.md

 needs more of it.
 If no data is yet available, the parser blocks until more data is received.

+The different parts of the request are parsed one byte at a time, and once each token is considered complete, it is copied from the buffer into a new string, to be stored in the headers hash.

 ## Performance

-The included benchmark (against [http_parser.rb](https://github.com/tmm1/http_parser.rb), based on the [node.js HTTP parser](https://github.com/nodejs/llhttp)) shows the H1P parser to be about 10-15% slower than http_parser.rb.
+The included benchmark (against [http_parser.rb](https://github.com/tmm1/http_parser.rb), based on the *old* [node.js HTTP parser](https://github.com/nodejs/http-parser)) shows the H1P parser to be about 10-20% slower than http_parser.rb.

-However, in a fiber-based environment such as [Polyphony](https://github.com/digital-fabric/polyphony), H1P is slightly faster, as the overhead of dealing with pipelined requests (which will cause callbacks to be triggered multiple times) will significantly affect the processing time.
+However, in a fiber-based environment such as [Polyphony](https://github.com/digital-fabric/polyphony), H1P is slightly faster, as the overhead of dealing with pipelined requests (which will cause `http_parser.rb` to emit callbacks multiple times) significantly affects its performance.

-I do intend to work on further improving H1P's performance characteristics.

 ## Roadmap